boomboomllc/boomboomllc.github.io/tos.md

 ### 6.2 Payouts

-Users 18+ may link a verified PayPal account to receive payouts.
-Users under 18 are prohibited from linking a PayPal account unless parental consent is verified.
+Users **18 years or older** may link a **verified PayPal account** to receive payouts.
+Users under 18 are prohibited from linking a PayPal account or receiving payouts.

+By linking a PayPal account, you explicitly agree to **all PayPal Terms of Service** and **Privacy Policy**, as stated in **[Clause 2: Third-Party Services & PayPal Integration](#2-third-party-services--paypal-integration)**.
+This includes, but is not limited to, compliance with PayPal's **Acceptable Use Policy**, **account verification requirements**, and **restrictions on payments**.

+Additionally, you agree that:
+- You may **only link and use a PayPal account registered in your own name**.
+Linking third-party or unauthorized accounts is strictly prohibited.
-We are not responsible for the availability or terms of your PayPal account, and all payouts are subject to our review for compliance with these Terms.
+- We **reserve the right to review and verify** any payout requests for compliance with these Terms.
+- Payouts are **subject to processing delays, fees, and limitations** imposed by PayPal.
+BoomBoom is not responsible for any issues arising from PayPal’s availability, security, or their enforcement of policies.
+- In cases of fraud, dispute, or violation of these Terms, we may **suspend, withhold, or revoke** any payouts at our sole discretion.

+By using PayPal for payouts, you acknowledge that PayPal is a third-party service, and **BoomBoom is not liable** for any issues, disputes, or financial losses related to your PayPal account or transactions.

 ## 7. Privacy and Data Collection